 There’s a new email client out there every other week.
 But there’s little to no new thought given to one of the most used apps out there: The browser.
 In this talk Julius and Julius walk us through how they approached their research and their process in designing and prototyping their bachelor thesis project Refresh.

 Julius and Julius met in their first semester at the university of applied sciences Berlin.
 Since then they have worked together on countless uni projects including their joint thesis ‘Refresh’ published in 2018.

 Up.front is a free event, and you do not have to register anywhere.
 However it gets packed sometimes.
-Doors open half an hour before the event, talks do not start before 7:30pm.
-Come early to make sure you get a seat!
+Doors open at 7:30pm, talks start at 7:45pm.
+Arrive on time to make sure you get a seat!
 After the talks there’s time for conversations with tasty drinks or snacks at Kremanski, a cosy coffeeshop and bistro just around the corner from our venue.